j--m/reactorhub/README.md

 Control=00:03:55.5,play;00:04:12,pause;00:04:42,play;00:04:47,pause;00:05:13.75,play;00:06:46,pause;00:07:30,play;00:09:18,pause;00:09:34,play  : <time>,<command>; list of times to play or pause the talent video.

+Start00:03:43&Start=00:03:40 : Skip to 3:40 in the reactor's video when it starts (the reactor may have given a long explaination of how to 'link & sync' the videos, which this tool should eliminate, so the reactor can specify that when using this tool, all that now useless explanation will be skipped.)

 What it is not designed to support: videos that have the target video chopped up with pieces missing to avoid copyright strikes. videos that have been sped up or slowed down in order to avoid copyright strikes